pelapi/5523-group20/README.md

 ```

 ### Biological Interpretation
+> **Hypothesis Only**: This rule is derived from the current dataset and may reflect the over-representation of cancer studies in DisGeNET.
 *   Genes with **High Association Score (> 0.31)** and **Low Specificity (DSI <= 0.51)** are highly likely to be cancer drivers.
 *   This aligns with biological intuition: Cancer is a complex systemic disease, and its key genes (e.g., TP53, EGFR) often participate in broad cellular pathways, thus having a low Specificity Index (DSI).